-Barbara Wilkinson is a 77-year-young, busy retired grandmother of six and great-grandmother of 10.
+Barbara Wilkinson is a 77-year-young, busy retired grandmother of six, and great-grandmother of 10.
 In her leisure, Barbara enjoys playing bingo with her friends and babysitting her great-grandchildren.
 She’s been happily married to her husband and high school sweetheart, Ken, for nearly 60 years.
-Barbara credits Ken as being her “rock” after she twisted her right knee while getting into her car, causing her to fracture her kneecap, sustaining a small fracture to the lateral (outside) part of her kneecap.
+Barbara credits Ken as being her “rock” after she twisted her right knee while getting into her car, causing her to fracture her kneecap, sustaining a small fracture to the lateral (outside) portion of her kneecap.

 Fractured Lateral Knee Injury

 Barbara recalls the day of her injury in September 2018.
 “I went to urgent care and had an x-ray, and the urgent care told me they couldn’t find anything specifically wrong with my knee but suggested I visit my primary care doctor.”

 She followed their advice, and through an ultrasound, her primary care doctor confirmed that she needed to see an orthopedic surgeon.
 Barbara was referred to Brian Gruber, MD, MBA, board certified orthopedic surgeon, by her friend Karen, a patient of Dr. Gruber’s.
 In November, after struggling to receive a diagnosis, Barbara shared “Dr. Gruber’s friendly staff was able to quickly schedule me an appointment, which I was very thankful for.”
 After having a CT scan that Dr. Gruber recommend, Barbara initially opted to try cortisone injections.
 However, wanting a better outcome, she spoke with Dr. Gruber who recommended she consider robotic-assisted partial knee replacement surgery.